tundish/blathnaid/blathnaid/book/chapters.rst

 [NARRATOR]_

-    In those days people would usually help their neighbours wherever there was need.
+    In those days people would usually help their neighbours whenever there was need.
     And should they get to owing too many favours they would settle up in coin at Yuletide.
-    Jack is in a difficult situation because this year his family have very little to offer.
+    Jack was in a difficult situation because this year his family had very little to offer.
     The Blacksmith is chief among their creditors.
     So according to custom, Jack bows and he asks how he may be of service.

 Errand
 ------

-“I do have an errand you can do for me”, says the Blacksmith.
+“I do have an errand you can do for me,” says the Blacksmith.
 “There is a message to deliver.
 It will be some days travelling.”

 Unprepared